The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 For Women:

-Prioritize Self-Sufficiency, Not Isolation – Build independence while also remaining open to meaningful connection.
+Prioritize Self-Sufficiency, Not Isolation Build autonomy while also remaining open to meaningful connection.

-Recognize Healthy vs. Unhealthy Dynamics – Learn to distinguish between emotionally unavailable partners and those capable of deep connection.
+Recognize Healthy vs. Unhealthy Dynamics Learn to distinguish early between emotionally unavailable partners and those capable of deep connection.

-What Women Gain by Moving Beyond Boy Sober as a Coping Strategy:
+What Women Gain by Moving Beyond Boy Sober:

-The ability to create fulfilling relationships without losing autonomy.
+The ability to create fulfilling relationships without feeling insecure.

 Greater clarity in relational expectations, leading to more aligned partnerships.